 94 Ft.
 Experimental Rescue Boats

 Lt.
 Col. Bodenstein convinced the Air Staff that the best course was to contract a to design a completely new boat using three of the above diesels and procure one of the boats for testing and evaluation before production, but the Air Force decided to build two, perhaps for political reasons.
-After the usual politics and CYA meetings and negotiations, the Army agreed to contract with noted naval architect John Hacker to design a new boat incorporating the Air Force “wish list”.
+After the usual politics and CYA meetings and negotiations, the Army agreed to contract with renowned naval architect John Hacker (to learn more of Mr. Hacker, click here) to design a new boat incorporating the Air Force “wish list”.
 Once the design had been accepted by the Air Force, the Navy would handle procurement as long as the Air Force had the financing, but would accept no responsibility for any design flaw or vessel performance after delivery.
 All the Navy would do was to guarantee that it was built to specs.
 Why the Army was involved at all, I do not know.